mcosovic/JuliaGrid.jl/docs/src/manual/dcStateEstimation.md

 ```

 !!! note "Info"
-    We suggest that readers refer to the tutorial on [Bad Data Processing](@ref DCSEBadDataTutorials) for insights into the implementation.
+    Readers can refer to the [Bad Data Processing](@ref DCSEBadDataTutorials) tutorial for implementation insights.

 ---